hampel/location-explain-xenforo/README.md

 Requirements
 ------------

-This addon has been tested on XenForo 2.1
+This addon has been tested on XenForo 2.1 and 2.2

+v1.0.1 of this addon requires XF 2.2.8 or later